jhinter/scrawling-reposter-bot/README.md

 # About

-I wrote an comprehensive article about this repo on Medium.com
+I wrote an article about this repo on medium.com

 Please check it out here: https://medium.com/p/54e88b3ebd42